Hoya Corporation

-Hoya Corporation (Hoya株式会社, Hōya Kabushiki-gaisha) is a Japanese company manufacturing optical products such as photomasks, photomask blanks and hard disk drive platters, contact lenses and eyeglass lenses for the health-care market, medical photonics, lasers, photographic filters, medical flexible endoscopy equipment, and software.
+Hoya Corporation (Hoya株式会社, Hōya Kabushiki-gaisha) is a Japanese company manufacturing optical products such as photomasks, photomask blanks and hard disk drive platters, contact lenses and eyeglass lenses for the healthcare market, medical photonics, lasers, photographic filters, medical flexible endoscopy equipment, and software.
 Hoya Corporation is one of the Forbes Global 2000 Leading Companies and Industry Week 1000 Company.

 History of Hoya-Pentax merger

 Hoya discussed a merger with Pentax into Hoya Pentax HD Corporation during 2007.
 Hoya's primary goal was to strengthen its medical-related business by taking advantage of Pentax's technologies and expertise in the field of endoscopes, intraocular lenses, surgical loupes, biocompatible ceramics, etc. It was speculated that Pentax's camera business could be sold off after the merger.
 The merger was initially intended to be completed by October 1, 2007.
 However, Pentax management decided to not pursue the originally planned share swap, and other options for a merger were discussed.
 On May 25, the Pentax board of directors accepted Hoya's offer for a merger.
 On August 6, 2007, Hoya completed a friendly takeover bid for Pentax and acquired 90.59% of the company.
 On October 29, 2007, Hoya and Pentax announced that Pentax, as the company ceasing to exist, will merge with and into Hoya on March 31, 2008.

 The acquired Pentax surveying instrument business (later IT Asahi Co., Ltd.) and camera business (now Pentax Ricoh Imaging Co., Ltd.) were sold to Taiwan Instrument Co., Ltd. in 2009 and Ricoh Co., Ltd. in 2011, respectively.